Shane Proctor: Career

 On Friday, January 6, 2018, after completing his last PBR event at Madison Square Garden, Proctor announced his intention to leave the PBR in order to pursue an all-around title in the PRCA.
 Proctor had spent several years competing in both circuits, but was focusing solely on the PRCA as of January 2018.
 "Proctor has long been considered a better bronc rider than bull rider, but bull riding was something that Proctor knew would always pay the bills better for him": Since his PBR debut, he has earned $1.3 million.
 He almost won a couple years ago, but fell short by $400 in one event (you have to win at least $3,000 in two events).
 He also felt it was time for another roughstock athlete to win the event.
 The last time was when Ty Murray won the title in 1998.
 Stetson Wright later won the first PRCA All-Around world title by a roughstock cowboy in 21 years in 2019.

 In the summer of 2020, Proctor accepted an invitation to compete in the PBR's Monster Energy Team Challenge, a temporary series of events in which several teams of riders competed for a large amount of money.
 These events were held at the South Point Hotel Arena in Las Vegas, Nevada.
 No fans were allowed to attend due to the COVID-19 pandemic.
 However, the championship event at the Denny Sanford Premier Center in Sioux Falls, South Dakota, did consist of a limited and socially distanced crowd.

 In 2021, Proctor returned to riding in the PBR and won the Velocity Tour event in Pensacola, Florida, in April.
 As a result, he was invited to compete at the Unleash the Beast Series event in Sioux Falls, South Dakota.
 Prior to the event, Proctor stated that he did not wish to compete full-time in the Unleash the Beast Series.
 He ended up bucking off all his bulls in Sioux Falls.

 Proctor eventually returned to riding full-time in the PRCA.
 He announced that 2024 would be his final year competing in bull riding, but that he would continue riding broncs.

+Personal life

+Proctor currently resides in Delaware, Oklahoma, with his wife Hayley, whom he married in 2019.
+Their daughter was born in 2020.
+In his previous marriage, Proctor was married to two-time PBR world champion J.B.
+Mauney's sister, Jessi.

+Honors

+In 2026, Proctor was inducted into the Bull Riding Hall of Fame.